NFL Thanksgiving Games 2025 RECAP!

 I think it's clear, too.
 We're going to get to the last game, but there's nothing.

-It was the saddest turkey.
+It was the saddest turkey situation ever in the Baltimore game.

-situation ever in the Baltimore game because obviously the home team, it's like probably 30 degrees or whatever in in Baltimore.
+Because obviously, the home team, it's like probably 30 degrees or whatever in Baltimore.
 By the end of that game, it's late.

 The place is 85% empty.

-who's going to be the turkey MVP?
-And
+And then they cut over to the, oh, let's, who's going to be the turkey MVP?
+And it was.

 I can't imagine that anybody ate what was left on that table, you know, after the home team gets spanked in the biggest of all spots.

-Well, you know, like we've worked on when we were at NFL Network, like there were a lot of kind of quasi-fuges-you know food situations where they'd bring in a bunch of food for the hosts on like, you know, the morning show or something.
+Well, you know, like we've worked on when we were at NFL Network, like there were a lot of kind of quasi-fuges-you know food situations where they'd bring in a bunch of food for the hosts on like you know, the morning show or something.

-And it's like, it just sits there for hours and becomes rot.
+And it's like it just sits there for hours and becomes rot.
 No one actually eats it.

 Absolutely.
-All right.

 You didn't find that to be a compelling.

-No, it was no sign.
 No, you just put a nice little

-boop period on the whole conversation of the game.
+period on the whole conversation of the game.

-By the way, if you're listening to the podcast version of this, we're going to take a quick quick break.
+By the way, if you're listening to the podcast version of this, we're going to take a quick break.
 Stay right there.

 Patreon plug.
-Welcome back
+Welcome back.

 Right after this.